Secret Combinations in the Book of Mormon, Part 4: Modern Scholarship and First-hand Sources on the Workings of Secret Combinations

 So what causes were sought by this society, the secretive group with strong influence in the U.S. and many other nations?
 Why, global good, of course, such as the good that can come through global governance.
 They played a significant role in the League of Nations and in the formation of the United Nations.

 Regarding the League of Nations, the Milner Group showed genuine savvy.
 They were afraid that if the League looked too much like a world government, there would be pushback, so they wanted restraint until the world was ready.
-Their concerns were proven correct, thanks to the courage a small handful of patriots in the United States who saw the danger that the League of Nations posed and stood up for the Constitution instead.
+Their concerns were proven correct, thanks to the courage of a small handful of patriots in the United States who saw the danger that the League of Nations posed and stood up for the Constitution instead.
 But Quigley was impressed with the work of the Milner group in this delicate project:

 The ability of the Milner Group to mobilize public opinion in regard to the League of Nations is almost beyond belief.
 It was not a simple task, since they were simultaneously trying to do two things: on the one hand, seeking to build up popular opinion in favor of the League so that its work could be done more effectively; and, at the same time, seeking to prevent influential people from using the League as an instrument of world government before popular opinion was ready for a world government.
 In general, The Round Table and The Times were used for the latter purpose, while the League of Nations Union and a strange assortment of outlets, such as Chatham House, Toynbee Hall, extension courses at Oxford, adult-education courses in London, International Conciliation in the United States, the Institute of Politics at Williamstown, the Institute of Intellectual Cooperation at Paris, the Geneva School of International Studies and the Graduate Institute of International Studies at Geneva, and the various branches of the Carnegie Endowment for International Peace, were used for the former purpose.
 The Milner Group did not control all of these.
 Their influence was strong in all of them, and, since the influence of J. P. Morgan and Company was also strong in most of them and since Morgan and the Group were pursuing a parallel policy on this issue, the Group were usually able to utilize the resources of these various organizations when they wished.
 (Anglo-American Establishment, 259)